EugenMayer/helm-charts/charts/vikunja/README.md

 This chart has been copied from [TrueCharts](https://github.com/trueforge-org/truecharts/tree/master/charts/stable/vikunja) and only modified to work with non cpng external pg databases - that's it.
 If you are using cpng, use the truechart chart.

-See `postgres:` in the values.yaml
+See `postgres:` in the values.yaml.

+Other changes:
+    - `postgres.password` configured via the secret
+    - `mailer.password` now configured via the secret

 ## Installation